Wedding Officiant Frequently Asked Questions

 How early do you arrive at the venue on the day of the wedding?

-If rehearsal was held on a previous day, then we usually arrive about 30 minutes early to coordinate with other vendors (disc jockeys, musicians, photographers, etc.) If you’ve chosen to rehearse before the ceremony, then we arrive 60-90 minutes early to allow enough time for a run-through.
+If rehearsal was held on a separate day, then we usually arrive about 30 minutes early to coordinate with other vendors (disc jockeys, musicians, photographers, etc.) If you’ve chosen to rehearse before the ceremony, then we normally arrive at least 60 minutes early to allow enough time for a run-through.
 We can rehearse the men and the women separately if the bride and groom don’t want to see each other before the wedding.

-Do you require premarital counseling before the wedding?
+Do you offer, or require premarital counseling before the wedding?

 We neither offer, nor require premarital counseling.
 However, if you’re really interested, we’ll be more than happy to share our personal observations after being happily married for over 25 years!